+In the literature, partial solutions for domain knowledge interpretation are proposed for optimizing pre-processing steps [2].
+For model evaluation, detailed studies have been devoted to interestingness measures [3].
 A consensus among researchers is now established to consider objective interestingness versus subjective interestingness.
 Objective interestingness is traditionally evaluated by a variety of statistic indexes while subjective interestingness is generally evaluated by comparing discovered patterns to user knowledge or a priori convictions of domain experts.
-In this paper we present the KEOPS methodology based on an ontology driven information system which addresses the knowledge integration issue.
+In this paper we present the KEOPS methodology based on an ontology driven information system which addresses the knowledge integration issue (see figure 1).
 The system relies on three main components: an ontology, a knowledge base and a mining oriented database rebuilt from source raw data.
 These components allow to model domain concepts and relationships among them.
 They are used to pre-process data and to identify mapping between discovered patterns and expert knowledge.

-3 Ontology Driven Information System (ODIS)
+2.2 Ontology Driven Information System (ODIS)

 An ontology driven information systems is an information system (IS) which relies mainly on an explicit ontology.
 This ontology may underlie all aspects and components of the information system.
 An ODIS contains three kinds of components: application programs, information resources and user interfaces.
-(Guarino, 1998) discusses the impact of an ontology on an information system according to temporal and structural dimension.
+[4] discusses the impact of an ontology on an information system according to temporal and structural dimension.